noimal/s7_client/README.md

         | 10 | S7Client is not connected to a remote device. |

 * #### Write(ushort dataBlockNumber, uint startingAddress, byte[] bytesToWrite)
     Writes data to the remote device's specified data block.
-Returns a bool indicating if the task is successfully completed.
+Returns a bool indicating whether the task is successfully completed.
     * ##### Parameters:
         * **dataBlockNumber**: Number of the data block.
         * **startingAddress**: Starting address of the data.